New year, another January, another blogfest

 In a way, all this serious work I do keeps me so busy that I sometimes forget to let in irreverent thoughts and new dreams, and irreverence is needed, or what is life for!
 Maybe I needed a pick-what-comes-first-to-the-mind type of shakeup.
 And so I thought I’d go with the flow and wondered what would emerge.

-Then yesterday evening, New Year’s Eve, the attendant who looks after my mother got the news of a personal tragedy, and for the hour as she wept, I remembered my own bereavement on that day, 14 years ago, and wept alongside in my heart.
-I tried to convey my empathy sans words, as my Kannada and her Hindi are too basic and functional for such communication.
+Then yesterday evening, New Year’s Eve, the attendant who looks after my mother got the news of a personal tragedy, and for the hour as she wept, I remembered my own bereavement on that day, many years ago, when my father had died, and I wept alongside in my heart.
 Then she packed and left for her village, and hubby and I were back at the 24×7 care for my mother.

 Care for a bedridden patient takes time and energy, and added to our already-made January commitments, what stretches before us is a packed and tiring January.
-I’ll also be confined at home.
-When I rememebered about the blogfest, I thought, hey that’s something I can chop off.
+When I remembered about the blogfest, I thought, hey that’s something I can chop off.

 But I didn’t, and here’s why.